Kimberly Sampeitro Maine's NAESP Distinguished Principal

 Dayton Consolidated School Principal Kimberly Sampietro Named 2020 Maine’s NAESP National Distinguished Principal

-Augusta, ME – The Maine Principals’ Association (MPA) is pleased to announce that Kimberlee Bennett, Assistant Principal of South Portland High School, has been named Maine’s NASSP Assistant Principal of the Year.
-She will be honored by the MPA at its annual awards banquet at the Spring Conference on April 25, 2019, at the Samoset Resort in Rockport, Maine.
+Augusta, ME – The Maine Principals’ Association (MPA) is pleased to announce that Kim Sampietro, Principal at Dayton Consolidated School in Dayton, has been named Maine’s NAESP National Distinguished Principal for 2020.
+She will be honored by the MPA at an awards banquet later in the Spring.

-The Maine Principals’ Association is a professional association representing Maine’s K-12 educational leaders.
-The Association dates its history back to 1921 and focuses its work on promoting the principalship, educational leadership, and promoting and administering interscholastic activities in grades 9-12.
+The Maine Principals’ Association is a professional association representing Maine’s K-12 principals, assistant principals, and career and technology center directors.
+The Association dates to 1921 and focuses its work on promoting the principalship, supporting principals as educational leaders, and promoting and administering interscholastic activities in grades 9-12.